-Hannah Dannehy Posted January 15 Share Posted January 15 Found this sad-looking thing for $2 in a flea market trashpile.
+Hannah Dannehy Posted January 15, 2024 Posted January 15, 2024 Found this sad-looking thing for $2 in a flea market trashpile.
 When the motor spun up with practically no rattle and an impressive spin-down time, I decided to have a go at fixing it.
 The original paint was so shot that I felt no guilt about stripping what little remained.
 I don't think these parts originally went together.
 It looks like someone cobbled this together out of spare parts, used it a while, and eventually it nearly ended up in the trash before it managed to get my attention (and pity!).
 That bizarre-looking neck arrangement really makes me think this fan was somebody's spare parts.
 The tilt-adjusting screw is from the hardware store.
 Originally there was none.
 The fan was held together with a metal hose clamp.
 In retrospect, I should have balanced the blades BEFORE disassembling and repainting.
 But if I knew what I was doing, I'd be better at it!
 It used to oscillate, but the gearbox is long gone.
 I know my solution may cause some cringing, but I ended up dremeling out a notch on the motor's mounting shaft, and then using a set screw to keep the motor pinned in place so it can't free-spin and yank at its own headwire.
 The badge was so rusted that you could barely tell it used to say Electrex.
 By the time I de-rusted it, there was practically no paint left.
 I kind of liked how the dark steel caught the light, so I clear-coated it without repainting.
 Who knows if this blade cage is the first that was on this motor.
 Same for the blades themselves.
 I didn't see any Electrex fans with this blade shape when I looked online.
 Anyway, it works really great.
 And naturally, I gave it a long power cord so that inconveniently-placed outlets won't have to be a hassle.
-VID_20240114_210835261.mp4 2 Quote Link to comment Share on other sites More sharing options...
+VID_20240114_210835261.mp4 2 Quote

 Recommended Posts